dwwatson1/Election_Analysis/README.md

 ### Audit Summary

 ### Application to Future Elections
-The [PyPoll_Challenge](https://github.com/dwwatson1/Election_Analysis/blob/main/PyPoll_Challenge.py) Script can easily be modified to perform audits across all Colorado Congressional Districts or statewide elections, such as presidential, gubernatorial and Senate elections.
+The [PyPoll_Challenge](https://github.com/dwwatson1/Election_Analysis/blob/main/PyPoll_Challenge.py) Script can easily be modified to perform audits across all Colorado Congressional Districts or statewide elections, such as presidential, gubernatorial, and Senate elections.
 I investigated the Colorado Secretary of State site for how they organize their [election data](https://results.enr.clarityelections.com/CO/105975/web.275533/#/summary?category=C_1).
-They have a category for contest name.
-If we added a column called __Contest Name__ we could extract data on statewide elections all the way down to local ones.
+They have a category for contest names.
+If we added a column called __Contest Name__ we could extract data on statewide elections down to local ones.
 All we would need to do is create a dictionary and list and modify our string.
-In this case, I replaced county name with contest name.
-Then, we would need to tweak our if statement and loop to get contest name from the contest dictionary.
+In this case, I replaced the county name with the contest name.
+Then, we would need to tweak our if statement and loop to get the contest name from the contest dictionary.

 ![Contest_Name](https://github.com/dwwatson1/Election_Analysis/blob/main/Resources/Contest_Name.PNG)